SpaceXpanse/rod-core-wallet/README.md

 https://github.com/bitcoin/bitcoin/blob/master/doc/build-osx.md

-Standard users should use the XAYA Electron Wallet which is a front end to spacexpansed here https://github.com/spacexpanse/rod-core-wallet_electron
+Standard users should use the SpaceXpanse Electron Wallet which is a front end to spacexpansed here https://github.com/spacexpanse/rod-core-wallet_electron

-for issues with XAYA Core you can create an issue in Github or ask on the forum https://forum.spacexpanse.org
+for issues with SpaceXpanse Core you can create an issue in Github or ask on the forum https://forum.spacexpanse.org